samathaluca/fallen/README.md

 5. Debug=True within app.py file in Gitpod IDE  listed errors and helped me test development at every small stage.

 6. The app was deployed to heroku early on because sometimes I did not understand why the code would not run from the debug and errors shown within Gitpod coomand line terminal.
 Manual testing of whether or not the app would run in heroku gave me more detailed explanatons of the error.
-Heroku Debug was relied upon for testing.
+Heroku Debug was relied upon for early testing.

 7. Manual app.py test example.
 ```